How to Implement a Quality Management System

 • Translating all materials into appropriate languages

-Additionally, supply chain mapping should be done to make every partner aware of their responsibilities, production goals, existing inspection results, and certification requirements (obtained or outstanding).
+5. Perform supply chain mapping to ensure that every partner is aware of their responsibilities, production goals, existing inspection results, and certification requirements (obtained or outstanding).

-Finally, before materials such as inspection templates and best practice guides are distributed, have them reviewed by industry and Testing, Inspection, and Certification (TIC) service experts to ensure validity and coverage of all relevant points.
+6. Before distributing materials such as inspection templates and best practice guides, get them reviewed by industry and Testing, Inspection, and Certification (TIC) service experts to ensure validity and coverage of all relevant points.

 Start your digital journey with QIMAone